 I had so many ideas swirling around my head to help us meet our goal that we can’t wait to share with you!
 Here are just two of the many things coming up on Birdz of a Feather:

 We’ll be delving into energy conservation – especially in the kitchen.
 Hubs is the chef in the family and he tends to cook a lot of our meals low and slow.
 We’ll be showing you a new method of cooking (for us) – using the VARDESATTA pressure cooker – which is a faster and more efficient way to cook that will help us save on energy.

 Much of our produce spoils before we ‘remember’ to even use it.
 According to David Suzuki, close to half of all food produced worldwide is wasted — discarded in processing, transport, supermarkets and kitchens.
 The average household throws out about 215 kilograms of food each year.
 That’s around $600 dollars worth.
 In our household, we throw away a lot of food due to spoilage (like freezer burn) that’s totally preventable.

 I’m not proud to show you the picture below, but here’s an example of how we tossed broccoli and a head of cauliflower into the green bin because it was too slimy and moldy to eat.

 By the end of Ikea’s Sustainable Living Project, waste such as this should be a thing of the past in our household!
 We’ll show you how we used IKEA products to get us into the habit of planning our meals.
 This will reduce our unnecessary waste.
 For the unavoidable waste (i.e. eggshells) that should go into a green bin, the STRAPATS pedal bin will replace the bin pictured below.
 It will also save our backs in the process with its convenient step-on lid opening feature!

 Coming Up Next Week

-Our first two posts next week on Sustainable Sunday will feature our indoor herb garden.
-Part two will provide tips on how to cut back basil so it keeps providing food for years to come!
+Our first two posts on Sustainable Sunday will feature our indoor herb garden.
+Part two is how to make pesto and will provide tips on how to cut back basil so it keeps providing food for years to come!